chapati/beam-wiki/System-state-in-depth.md

 # Inherited states

 Implemented in terms of the **D-MMR** (Distributed MMR).
-The lead nodes are the System State Hashes (not to be confused with the System Definition Hashes).
+The leaf nodes are the System State Hashes (not to be confused with the System Definition Hashes).
 Apart from the somewhat sophisticated D-MMR, the rest is straighforward (generating and verifying proofs).

 They are needed in 2 scenarios:
 * Simple scenario: a client was offline for a while, then comes back, and wants to ensure the last State that it observed is still a part of the current consensus branch.